mjumbewu/flatten-curve-sim-narrative/04-drawing-the-world.md

 ...
 ```

 At this point, if we load the page in a browser we should see a dot surrounded by a box.
 Great!
 I mean, it's not very exciting, but it's a great start.
-Next, let's add in a few more agents and introduce the concept of time into our simulation.
+In the next step we'll add in a few more agents and introduce the concept of time into our simulation.
+But first...

-## A Bit of Optimization
+## A Bit of Optimization (optional)

+This bit is optional.
+The draw function will essentially have the same end-result either way.
+If you would like to skip straight to the next step, [feel free](introducing-time).

 Notice that our `draw` method starts by clearing out all of the elements it contains and then recreates all of those elements again.
 This feels like it will be really inefficient, so instead let's have the view keep track of these SVG elements.
-So that we can keep the view and the model classes decoupled, we're going to borrow the notion of "zipping" from Python (I don't think JS has any kind of zip function built in, but if it does, someone please [let me know](https://github.com/mjumbewu/flatten-curve-sim-narrative/issues)).
+One way that we could do this is to set the element as an attribute on its corresponding agent/boundary object (e.g., `agent.el = agentEl`).
+However, we want to keep the view and the model classes decoupled, so instead we're going to borrow the notion of "zipping" from Python (I don't think JS has any kind of zip function built in, but if it does, someone please [let me know](https://github.com/mjumbewu/flatten-curve-sim-narrative/issues)).
 When we zip two arrays, we end up with a new array that contains corresponding pairs from the source arrays.
 For example, say we have these two arrays:

 ```js
 const array1 = [1, 2, 3]